 Around the back, the SUV is reminiscent of a vehicle from the future.
 The vehicle’s sleek taillight stretches across the boot lid.
-There are no fake exhausts outlets either, which make for a welcome sign for those who dislike Audi’s imitation on its other vehicles.
+There are no fake exhausts outlets either, which makes for a welcome sign for those who dislike Audi’s imitation of its other vehicles.

 Elsewhere, our model came equipped with the £1,350 HD Matrix LED headlight system, which adds dynamic front and rear indicators.
 The option also reduces the risk of dazzling other road users, whereby it dynamically adjusts its front beam.

 When it comes to paint, ‘Brilliant Black’ – a solid colour – comes as standard.
 The following metallic paint finishes add £750 to the final bill: Galaxy Blue, Typhoon Grey, Catalunya Red, Glacier White, Mythos Black, Siam Beige and the pictured Floret Silver.
 You can also opt for a £3,400 exclusive Audi paint finish, too.